 These biscuit beetle pests will make their home in stored products including vegetables, spices, cereals, drugs and even dried flowers.
-The beetles typically are found in the kitchen cupboards or pantry.
-For biscuit beetle pest control Apex pest control offers treatment to remove these bugs.
+Biscuit beetles are typically are found in the kitchen cupboards or pantry.
+Biscuit beetles will target and damage stored foods like flour.

-- Covering – dense covering of yellowish hairs
+Covering – a dense covering of yellowish hairs

 Eggs are laid individually in foodstuff.
 Each female produces about 100 eggs.
-First stage larvae are active and readily crawl through small openings, thereby contaminating packaged foodstuffs.
-Once a food source has been located, the larva becomes less mobile with each moult.
+First stage larvae are active and readily crawl through small openings, thereby contaminating packaged foods.
+Once a food source gets located, the larva becomes less mobile with each moult.

 |Egg||8 – 37|